Selaginella99/GWAS-p1/Haplotype_LD.md

 [SNAP](http://www.broadinstitute.org/mpg/snap/) finds proxy SNPs based on LD, physical distance and/or membership in selected commercial genotyping arrays (the International HapMap Project & the 1000 Genomes Project).
 [SNPinfo Web Server](http://snpinfo.niehs.nih.gov/) for SNP selection and functional information

-HaploReg is a full featured genome browsers for developing hyptheses of the non-coding variants on diseases, clinical phenotypes and normal variations.
-It uses LD information from the 1000 Genomes Project to explore regulatory motif alteraions (ENCODE experiments), enhancer annotation (Epigenome Mapping Consortium), eQTLs (GTex eQTL browser), chromatin states and etc.
+HaploReg is a full featured genome browsers for developing hypotheses of the non-coding variants on diseases, clinical phenotypes and normal variations.
+It uses LD information from the 1000 Genomes Project to explore regulatory motif alterations (ENCODE experiments), enhancer annotation (Epigenome Mapping Consortium), eQTLs (GTex eQTL browser), chromatin states and etc.

 [Hapmap](http://hapmap.ncbi.nlm.nih.gov/cgi-perl/gbrowse/hapmap28_B36/) is to identify and catalog genetic similarities and differences in human beings.